EternalllZM/rtd-codz/docs/source/rules.rst

 Rule 9 - You must Follow Discord ToS and Guidelines
 ------------
 .. important::
-    :ref:`The TOS can be overwhelming.
-However, it is your responsibility to have read it when you signed up for the platform and to keep updated with it.`
+    :ref:`It is your responsibility to have read the Terms of Service when you signed up for the platform and to keep updated with it.`

 .. warning::
     :ref:`Depending on the severity of your violation, you may be reported to Discord's Trust and Safety.`